x186k/deadsfu/README.md

 There are two repos you need to compile from source: `deadsfu` and `deadsfu-binaries`.
 `deadsfu-binaries` must be nested inside `deadsfu` when compiling.

-You don't need archane git tools like `git lfs` or `git submodules`.

 You need a version of Go greater than 1.16, we recommend 1.16.5 or later.

 Clone the main repo: